dpopkov/sprng/sh4b/README.md

 * Binding Request Parameters with @RequestParam annotation.
 * Controller Request Mapping.
 * Use Form Text Fields and Data Binding with @ModelAttribute annotation.
+* Use Form Drop-Down Lists, RadioButtons and Checkboxes.

 ### 2 - [spring-demo-annotations](springdemoannotations)